jessicarose00/100-days-of-code/log.md

 **Focus**: Get some practice with markdown by cleaning up my activity log.

+**Progress**:
-**Progress**: Played with the style and format of my activity log, readme and resources files, played around with markdown
+- Played with the style and format of my activity log, readme and resources files
+- Experimented with markdown syntax

 **Thoughts**: I'm about to hit the one week mark in this challenge, so cleaning up my activity log was a priority.
 I haven't been tweeting daily about my progres (opps) which is a main element of this challenge.
 Now that I feel more comfortable working with markdown and using the command line to push my changes to github there's no excuse!